Boston Historical Sites: 21 Must-See Stops for History Buffs

-1) The Freedom Trail
+Historical Boston Sites: The Freedom Trail

 The Freedom Trail connects many of the most significant sites of our nation’s history, all within the city of Boston.
-Featuring a trail of museums, churches, meeting houses, parks, a ship, burying grounds, and historic markers, each site tells its own history regarding the American Revolution and beyond.
+Featuring a trail of museums, churches, meeting houses, parks, a ship, burying grounds, and historic places in Boston, each site tells its own history in Boston regarding the American Revolution and beyond.

-2) Charles River Esplanade
+Historical Things in Boston: Charles River Esplanade

 Stroll down the scenic Charles River Esplanade in the Back Bay Area for beautiful views, sun, and exercise.
 Stretching for 17 miles, visitors can walk, bike, canoe, kayak, rollerblade, and more.
 There’s even a playground for kids to explore.

-3) Boston Common
+Historical Sites: Boston Common